apollographql/federation/docs/source/migrating-from-stitching.md

 ---
-title: Migrating from schema stitching
+title: Migrating from Schema Stitching
 description: How to move your services to Apollo Federation
 ---